Montana Earth Science Picture of the Week

 Natural Cements . . .

-The unique stones are a type of rock that geologists call "concretions", and their formation has to do with a variaton in the type of cement that holds the sandstone together.
+The unique spherical stones are a type of rock that geologists call "concretions", and their formation has to do with a variation in the type of cement that holds the sandstone together.
 In order for sand to become stone, the grains of sand must be cemented together.
 Minerals dissolved in groundwater typically do the trick.
 Calcite (calcium carbonate) is the most common cement for sandstone.
 But, since calcite can be dissolved by rainwater, sandstone is eroded away fairly easily.
-However, with the sandstone that concretions are made of the cement is not calcite, but rather a more durable iron compound (iron pyrite or hematite).
+However, with the sandstone that concretions are made of the cement is not calcite, but rather a more durable iron compound.
+The Metra concretions are exceptionally large - most are much smaller (photo).

 HOT LINKS